 2016 Vintage Port: The Fladgate Partnership, Symington Family Estates & Quinta do Noval

 The Douro Valley has had a run of great vintages.
-Vintage Ports were declared in 2015 and, last week, I enjoyed my first glimpse of the widely declared 2016 Vintage Ports from The Fladgate Partnership, Symington Family Estates and Quinta do Noval.
+Vintage Ports were declared in 2015 and, last week, I very much enjoyed my first glimpse of 2016 Vintage Port – a widely declared year – featuring Vintage Ports from The Fladgate Partnership, Symington Family Estates and Quinta do Noval.

 As for 2017, another strong contender, I was sorry to miss Dirk Niepoort’s “Dawn of a New Vintage” masterclass at The Big Fortified Tasting – a pre-emptive strike from the house which didn’t declare Niepoort Vintage Port in 2016.
 The 2017 vintage port cask sample he showed me was beguiling.

 Consecutive vintages are very rarely declared by the big houses but, responding to speculation about 2017 at a pre-tasting briefing hosted with Paul Symington (Symington Family Estates) and Christian Seely (Quinta do Noval), The Fladgate Partnership’s Adrian Bridge intimated a softening of approach.
 “We probably now take a more reflective view on [declaring] back-to-back vintages,” he said.
 Inevitable, perhaps (where the quality is there), given 2016’s and 2017’s low yields and the significant upswing of worldwide interest in 2007 and 2011 Vintage Ports (the last two general declarations).

 According to Paul Symington, 2007 and 2011 are trading at two and a half times en primeur prices.
 A trend which, observed Bridge, reflects low production and higher demand driven by globalisation – The Fladgate Partnership’s export markets have doubled in number in fifteen years – up from 50 to 103 countries.